NEUROXO/NEUROXO/README.md

-- 👋 Hi, I’m @NEUROXO
+- 👋 Hi, I’m @NEUROXO!
-- 👀 I’m interested in Electronics & Brain Computer  Interfaces
+- 👀 I’m interested in Electronics & Brain Computer  Interfaces.
-- 🌱 I’m currently learning Neuroscience
+- 🌱 I’m currently learning Neuroscience.
-- 💞️ I’m looking to collaborate on Neuroscience & Rehablitation Projects
+- 💞️ I’m looking to collaborate on Neuroscience & Rehablitation Projects.
-- 📫 You can reach me on teamneuroxo@gmail.com
+- 📫 You can reach me on teamneuroxo@gmail.com.
 - ⚡ Tagline - Taking Disability as Mission to Empower.

 <!---